bradphelan/jasminerice/README.md

 This will add the required `spec.js.coffee` together with a sample spec and fixture to help get you started.

+It will also add a intializer `config/initializers/jasminerice.rb` which can be used for easy setup of Jasminerice's options

 Usage
 -----